makeabilitylab/physcomp/electronics/variable-resistors.md

 <video autoplay loop muted playsinline style="margin:0px">
   <source src="assets/videos/Potentiometer_Overview_ByJonFroehlich.mp4" type="video/mp4" />
 </video>
 **Video.** This animation shows how the wiper can be used to vary resistance in a rotary potentiometer.
 The figure on the right is the formal electrical symbol.
+Animation by Jon Froehlich.
+Created in PowerPoint.
 {: .fs-1 }

 Potentiometers are truly ubiquitous electronic components found in everything from volume controls to analog joysticks.
 In our UW courses, we often provide 10kΩ potentiometers in our kits like the following 10K panel mount and trim potentiometers.